b-fitzpatrick/gemini/README.md

 Firmware changes are required to handle the different extruder steps, relocated bed-leveling probe, shorter filament path, and reversed operation of the filament sensor.
 The "gemini" branch of https://github.com/b-fitzpatrick/Prusa-Firmware-Buddy is based on the official 4.3.1 firmware.
 (Diff: https://github.com/prusa3d/Prusa-Firmware-Buddy/compare/RELEASE-4.3.1...b-fitzpatrick:gemini)

 The Fusion 360 model started out nice, with parameters that could be changed to move the machine through its range of motion.
 Towards the end, it got a bit sloppy, as I just wanted to print and try the thing.
-I need to do some assembly clean-up to get things working well again.
+I need to do some assembly clean-up to get it working well again.

+I have a second Mini that I plan to convert.
+When I do this, I'll compile a BOM and document the assembly.
+In the meantime, in addition to the model, you can see more details in this video: https://youtu.be/Jrde_Tbfxjs